adobe/helix-importer-ui/importer-guidelines.md

 ## General idea

-The general idea of the importer is pretty straight forward: it takes a page DOM and transforms it into a Markdown file which is then converted to a docx file).
-For now, let's consider that the Markdown file is a one-to-one equivalent to the docx file thus next references to Markdown or docx are equivalent "to the output of the transformation process".
+The general idea of the importer is pretty straight forward: it takes a page DOM and transforms it into a Markdown file which is then converted to a docx file.
+For now, let's consider that the Markdown file is a one-to-one equivalent to the docx file thus the next references to Markdown or docx are equivalent to "the output of the transformation process".

 As Markdown is a pretty simple format, the DOM transformation is really basic: a `h1` becomes a `Heading 1`, a paragraph or text in a `span` or `div` becomes a paragraph, an `a` stays a link, an `img` an image...
 All styling, layout or `div` nesting disappears in the Markdown output.
-Only special case is `table` which stays a `table` HTML element in the Markdown output and become a table in Word (which is the foundation for Blocks).
+The only special case is `table` which stays a `table` HTML element in the Markdown output and become a table in Word (which is the foundation for Blocks).

 The point is really to only extract the content from the original page.
-And the importer objectif is to help digesting a large amount of pages from an existing website.
-If you have only few pages on the website, it is easy and faster to manually copy/paste the content into Word documents.
-But in the case of large website with pages that are structurally similar (for example a blog site with thousands of blog articles), it would be fastidious to manullay copy/paste all pages.
+And the importers primary objective is to help in digesting a large amount of pages from an existing website.
+If you have only few pages on the website, it is easier and faster to manually copy/paste the content into Word documents.
+But in the case of a large website with pages that are structurally similar (for example a blog site with thousands of blog articles), it would be fastidious to manually copy/paste all pages.

-To summuarise: if a large set of pages look the same, this is when you want to use the importer and write a specific `import.js` transformation file.
+To summarize: if a large set of pages look the same, this is when you want to use the importer and write a specific `import.js` transformation file.

 ### `import.js` transformation file